spatialos/gdk-for-unity/docs/setup-and-installing.md

             - Make sure **Visual Studio Tools for Unity** is selected
     - If you are using Rider:
         - Install the [**Unity Support** plugin](https://github.com/JetBrains/resharper-unity) for a better experience
-3. [.NET Core SDK (x64)](https://www.microsoft.com/net/download/) (Verified with version `2.1.3xx` or `2.1.4xx`)
+1. [.NET Core SDK (x64)](https://www.microsoft.com/net/download/) (Verified with version `2.1.3xx` or `2.1.4xx`)
-4. SpatialOS, using the the [SpatialOS installer](https://console.improbable.io/installer/download/stable/latest/win).
+1. SpatialOS, using the the [SpatialOS installer](https://console.improbable.io/installer/download/stable/latest/win).
 This installs:
     - the [`spatial` CLI](https://docs.improbable.io/reference/latest/shared/spatial-cli-introduction)
     - the SpatialOS [Launcher](https://docs.improbable.io/reference/latest/shared/operate/launcher)
     - the 32-bit and 64-bit Visual C++ Redistributables
-5. (Optional) [ReSharper](https://www.jetbrains.com/resharper/) if you are using Visual Studio
-    - It’s useful to have ReSharper installed if you want to contribute to the SpatialOS Unity GDK repository, as it makes it easy to stick to our [coding standards](contributions/unity-gdk-coding-standards.md).
-    - _We are currently not accepting public contributions - see our [contributions](../.github/CONTRIBUTING.md) policy._
-6. Reboot your machine to finish the setup.
+1. Reboot your machine to finish the setup.

 > **Warning**: Older versions of Visual Studio 2017 have been known to cause some issues with Unity 2018.2.8 - the issues are projects loading and unloading frequently, and Intellisense breaking.
 If you do experience these issues, try updating to a newer version of Visual Studio 2017.